Different ATV and UTV Types Explained (With Examples)

 Polaris RZR 200

-A youth Side-By-Side is a scaled-down adult-size SxS designed for younger riders, 10 years old or older.
+A youth Side-By-Side is a scaled-down adult-size SxS designed for younger riders, ten years old or older.
 This type of ATV is becoming increasingly more popular than traditional youth ATVs due to safety features such as

 • An adjustable speed limiter